 Our program encourages residents to enhance appreciation and understanding of Integrative Medicine through mind, body, and spirit.
-Residents have the option to work with local experts, complete online courses, and/or attend an away elective such as the University of Arizona Integrative Medicine Rotation.
+Residents have the option to work with Sutter clinicians focusing in this approach (in both Sacramento and San Francisco), complete online courses, and/or attend a longitudinal or away elective such as the University of Arizona Integrative Medicine Rotation.

 Unless we speak up in our community, our voices will not be heard and the needs of our patients will not be met.
 Have you found your voice yet?
 Maybe we can help!

 We dedicate time and resources to promote research and scholarly activity among both Resident and Faculty Physicians.
 During didactics, residents present journal club articles, as well as teaching a core family medicine topic.
 Sutter Medical Center library personnel are available to assist with research and scholarly activities, as well as the staff at SIMR, the Sutter Institute for Medical Research.
 Specific didactics are provided each year to introduce these resources to residents.
 In addition, residents may choose to participate in research studies and scholarly articles that residency faculty are undertaking.

 - Preconception CoIIN project – Investigate and innovate new approaches to pregnancy intention screening and follow up delivery in primary care setting

 - The PATHFINDER study – A prospective study of 6,200 participants using the Grail multi-cancer blood test for screening and identification of multiple cancer types